ftrach/group17tester/README.md

  PostgreSQL, Prisma ORM with Firebase, Express

 The back-end will use a cloud-based PostgreSQL database from [Firebase](https://firebase.google.com/).
 Data will then be fetched in an intuitive way using [Prisma](https://prisma.io/).
+Firebase also has it'/s own NoSql database called Firestore which may be used to run the entire application.

 ### Front-End